emipa606/KKMonitorian/README.md

 The Lizzardian Race
 pros:
 -very fast and nimble
--don't mind darkness
+-don&apos;t mind darkness
 -good at crafting and planting
 cuns:
 -small and weak

-They can't use large weapons so they are restricted to weapons like knifes and shortbows Added Weapons
+They can&apos;t use large weapons so they are restricted to weapons like knifes and shortbows Added Weapons
 (Not exclusive)
 -poison blowgun